OppenJayme/BCIT1/README.md

-# BCIT1
+# BCIT 1
-Some of my coding exercises in Prog 1
+Compilation in some of my activities